 Kicking things off, we have the master of the bongos himself, Donkey Kong.
 Donkey Konga is more or less a reskin of the popular Japanese drumming game Taiko no Tatsujin.

 The set of DK bongos that you can play along with really take this game to another level of fun.
 Pounding the bongos and clapping in real life really make this game what it is.

-All in all, if you are looking for a fun rhythm game timesink that utilizes the DK bongos, Donkey Konga is your best option.
+All in all, if you are looking for a fun rhythm game time sink that utilizes the DK bongos, Donkey Konga is your best option.
 The song choice isn’t the best, but the unique mechanics and use of the controller make this game a delight.

 10. Frets on Fire

-Frets on Fire might be considered somewhat of a cheat when it comes to being placed on a list of Guitar Hero alternatives.
+Frets on Fire might be a bit of a cheat when it comes to being placed on a list of Guitar Hero alternatives.
 This is a Guitar Hero skin, but it’s worth including nonetheless as it offers a fantastic selection of songs and a community-driven experience.

 Frets on Fire is a Guitar Hero skin compatible with both the keyboard and the standard Guitar Hero guitar.
 However, almost every song imaginable is available for download here.

 Furthermore, if a song you really like isn’t available to download, why not try mapping it yourself?
-All the songs on Frets on Fire have been created by the community, so feel free to create any number of songs yourself.
+All the songs on Frets on Fire are community-based, so you can add to the fun and create a song for the community yourself.

 9. Friday Night Funkin’

 Friday Night Funkin’ is a great community-driven rhythm game with tons of customizable options.
-There are tons of great mods for the game to change up the style, background characters, and cursors.
+There are lots of great mods for the game to change up the style, background characters, and cursors.

 Friday Night Funkin’ is an open-source indie title originally developed by four people.
 The game is largely community-driven, meaning that there is no end in sight to how high this game can fly.

 If you enjoy traditional PC-based WASD or arrow key rhythm gaming madness, Friday Night Funkin’ is the game for you!
 It’s a great pick for fans of games like Guitar Hero and is worth checking out today.

 StepMania is the next best thing for those not wanting to travel to real-life arcades in order to play Dance Dance Revolution, and it’s a good pick for Guitar Hero fans too.

-StepMania is pretty much a computer port of the original DDR game.
+StepMania is a computer port of the original DDR game.
 Sets of arrows will travel up the screen, and you must time your presses as they reach the top.